Purple Broccoli: Description, Flavor, Benefits, And Uses

 Appearance of the Purple Broccoli:

-Purple broccoli has a unique appearance compared to regular green broccoli.
-It is deep purple with bright, colorful florets slightly more compact than traditional broccoli.
-The heads of the Purple broccoli are quite large and have tightly packed buds that extend from the top.
+It is visually deep purple in color with bright, colorful florets slightly more compact than traditional broccoli.
+The heads of the purple broccoli seem to be larger than average and have tightly packed buds that extend from the top.
 Its leaves are also darker in hue, and its stems are thicker than normal broccoli.
 It differs from others because of its crunchy texture and mild nutty flavor.

 Flavor Profile of Purple Broccoli: